microsoft/InnerEye-DeepLearning/docs/self_supervised_models.md

 * `ssl_training_dataset_name`: the name of the dataset to train the SSL encoder on, a member of the SSLDatasetName class (don't forget to update this class if you're adding a new dataset ;)),
-* `classifier_dataset_name`: the name of the dataset to train to linear head on top of the classifier for monitoring purposes,
+* `linear_head_dataset_name`: the name of the dataset to train to linear head on top of the classifier for monitoring purposes,
 * `azure_dataset_id`: the id of the AML dataset to use for SSL training,
 * `extra_azure_dataset_ids`: dataset_id to use for linear head training, expected to be provided as a list [data-id],
 * `ssl_encoder`: name of the encoder to train, member of `EncoderName` class, currently supported are resnet50, resnet101 and densenet121,
 * `ssl_training_type`: which SSL algorithm to use, member of `SSLType` choice between BYOL and SimCLR,
-* `ssl_training_batch_size`: batch size of SSL training=1200,
+* `ssl_training_batch_size`: batch size of SSL training
+* `linear_head_batch_size`: batch size for linear head training (used for monitor of SSL embeddings quality)
-* `ssl_training_path_augmentation_config`: path to yaml config for augmentation to use during SSL training.
+* `ssl_augmentation_config`: path to yaml config for augmentation to use during SSL training.
 Only used for NIH/Kaggle datasets.
-* `classifier_augmentations_path`: path to yaml config for augmentation to use for linear head training.
+* `linear_head_augmentation_config`: path to yaml config for augmentation to use for linear head training.
 Only used for NIH/Kaggle datasets,
 * `use_balanced_binary_loss_for_linear_head`: whether to use balanced loss for linear head training,
 * `random_seed`: seed for the run,